Latest news from IRN (Independent Radio News)

 7" on Fontana (TF 674), UK from 1966.

-Real name Mitch Murray.
-B-side: "I Was A Good Song".
-Accompaniment directed by Alan Tew.
-Both songs written by Mitch Murray and Robin Conrad.
+B-side: "I Was A Good Song" with accompaniment directed by Alan Tew.
+Both songs written by Mitch Murray (real name Lionel Michael Stitcher) and Robin Conrad.

 Adverts